kukushal/samples-ignite-php/README.md

   `php CreateRecord.php`

-- Insert data using .NET and display all the data in .NET.
+- Insert data using .NET and display all the data using .NET.
 In a terminal run `Samples.Ignite.Php.exe`.
 The expected output is:
 ```
 >>>>> {id: 'SQL', price: 10, quantity: 1}